NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 # Develop a function that wraps up all the above steps into one! ------------------

-reps <- 1000 # set the number of replicate samples
+reps <- 1000 # stand-in for infinity [compute lots of replicate samples under the null hypothesis]

 for(i in 1:reps){ # for each replicate...